archiemartini/CV/README.md

 ## Experience

-#### Makers Academy (march 2022/july 022)
+#### Makers Academy (march 2022-july 2022)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
+- Worked in teams to both produce and learn the fundamentals of multiple full-stack projects in two-week sprints.
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
+- Frequently used pair-programming in order to problemsolve effeciently, and further develop my teamwork and communication skills.
-- you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
+- Received extensive training in all the most valuable of computer engineering conceptsOOP, TDD, MVC, DDD
 - Agile/XP
 - Ruby, Rails, JavaScript
 - RSpec, Jasmine

-#### The Cultural Me (sept 2020/sept 2021)
+#### The Cultural Me (sept 2020-sept 2021)
 Editorial and Creative Assistant
 - Worked in a team to deliver highly succinct educational content to be delivered to a worldwide audience, under weekly deadlines.
-- Involved with product development, design, and advertisement, with a given responsibility for drafting pitches to educational institutions/investors
+- Involved with product development, design, and advertisement.
+- Given responsibility for drafting pitches to educational institutions/investors
 - Required: fast acquisition of subject knowledge, a constant eye to writing in a strict house style, and seamless communication with colleagues.

-#### MediaPlanet (nov 2021/feb 2022)
+#### MediaPlanet (nov 2021-present)
 Freelance Editor & Proofreader
-- Any experience relevent to software development
+- I leant on my previous experiences in editorial work to turnover articles handed to me within 24 hours
+- Work was to be published in such publications as The Times, The Guardian and The Independent

 #### Roar News (2017-2020)
 Editor & Proofreader
+- This role trained me in forensic editing and proof-reading.
+- It was important for me to rigorously fact check all submissions whilst actively communicating with both the writer and the chief editor, respectively.

 #### Action Tutoring (2021-present)
 Volunteer English Tutor
--
+- Helping teach disadvantaged children, aged 9-15, struggling with English.
+- Either in groups or 1 on 1, I found the process of supporting these children through their school terms and watching their confidence grow extremely rewarding

 ## Skills